microsoft/sqllinuxlabs/instructions.md

 5. Click on the **Create** button at the bottom of the screen

+**Note: The user interface in the Azure Portal to create a Virtual Machine is changing soon so the interface may be slightly different.
+You should be able to read these instructions for what fields to use and fill out for any new interface changes.**

 6. Fill out the following fields on the Basics blade
     - Fill in the Name field with a unique hostname
     - Leave VM disk type set to SSD